-Space 204 exhibits contemporary art from local and national artists as well as the annual Margaret Stonewall Wooldridge Hamblet Award Competition exhibitions from Vanderbilt senior major students.
+Space 204 exhibits contemporary art from local and national artists as well as the annual Margaret Stonewall Wooldridge Hamblet Award thesis exhibitions from Vanderbilt senior major students.
 Featuring high gallery walls (approximately 12ft high) backed with plywood, Space 204 offers the capability to serve the majority of art media including video projection, installation, sculptural, and framed wall work.
 The lighting system is set into a welded steel light track frame that is approximate 12 feet above the gallery floor.

 Exhibitions are selected by a rotating committee of the Department of Art faculty members.

 2022-2023 Committee Members:

 Raheleh Filsoofi (Committee Chair) and Jonathan Rattner.